Morehead-Patterson Bell Tower: History

 The idea of erecting a bell tower on the University of North Carolina campus was originally suggested by John Motley Morehead III in the 1920s, but it was denied several times by the University because of conflicts regarding the location.
-When the idea was finally approved, the construction began with the funding of two sponsors, Morehead and Rufus Lenoir Patterson II.

-The tower was designed by McKim, Mead & White, an architectural firm.
-It shares a resemblance to the North Carolina State University (NC State) Belltower that was initially built to commemorate the NC State alumni that fell during World War I.
+When the idea was finally approved, the construction began with the funding of two sponsors, Morehead and Rufus Lenoir Patterson Jr. The tower was designed by McKim, Mead & White, an architectural firm.
+The vaulted tiling of the ground level arcade is Guastavino tile designed by Rafael Guastavino, Jr.

-The tower was dedicated and received by Governor Oliver Max Gardner on Thanksgiving day of 1931 with an acceptance address.
+The tower was dedicated and received by Governor Oliver Max Gardner on Thanksgiving Day of 1931 with an acceptance address.

-When head football coach Mack Brown returned to Chapel Hill following the 2018 season, he brought with him the tradition of lighting the bell tower blue after every Tar Heel victory, as he had similarly done at Texas with The Tower, lighting the Tower burnt orange after every Longhorn victory.
+When head football coach Mack Brown returned to Chapel Hill following the 2018 season, he brought with him the tradition of lighting the bell tower Carolina blue after every Tar Heel victory, as he had similarly done at Texas with The Tower, lighting the Tower burnt orange after every Longhorn victory.
+The bell tower is adjacent to the north end of Kenan Stadium.